Operators whose adjoints and second adjoints are almost Dunford-Pettis: Introduction

+In this paper we address the duality problem for almost Dunford-Pettis operators, which has already been investigated before, see, e.g., \cite{wic, elbour, kamal}.
+Given a linear operator $T \colon E \longrightarrow F$ between Banach lattices, our main focus is to establish conditions on $T$ and/or $E$ and/or $F$ so that the adjoint $T^{*} \colon F^* \longrightarrow E^{*}$ and/or the second adjoint $T^{**} \colon E^{**} \longrightarrow F^{**}$ are almost Dunford-Pettis.
+Some of the results we prove extend known results and some consider conditions which had not been used before in this context.

+To start describing the contents of the paper, recall that a Banach lattice $E$ has the {\it positive Schur property} if positive (or disjoint, or positive disjoint) weakly null sequences in $E$ are norm null.
+The literature on this property is extensive, see \cite{joselucasvinicius} for very recent developments.
+In spite of the numerous known characterizations of the positive Schur property, we are not aware of any characterization of this property on the bidual $E^{**}$ of the Banach lattice $E$ which relies only on properties of $E$.
+In Section 2 we prove such a characterization by means of $T^{**}$ being almost Dunford-Pettis for every operator $T \colon E \longrightarrow \ell_\infty$.

+In Section \ref{s3} we address the problem of characterizing the Banach lattices $E$ and $F$ such that the adjoint $T^*$ of every positive almost Dunford-Pettis operator $T \colon E \longrightarrow F$ is almost Dunford-Pettis.
+The results we prove extend results from \cite{wic, kamal} and provide new situations where $T^*$ enjoys a property stronger than being almost Dunford-Pettis and situations where $T^{**}$ is almost Dunford-Pettis.

+In Section 4 we investigate when $T^{\ast}$ or $T^{**}$ is almost Dunford-Pettis even if $T$ is not.
+The results we prove show when $T^*$ is almost Dunford-Pettis for $T$ order bounded or regular; and when $T^{**}$ is almost Dunford-Pettis for $T$ bounded order weakly compact or weakly compact.

 For basic notions, notation and results on Banach lattices we refer to \cite{alibur, positiveoperators, nieberg}.
 Operators are always supposed to be linear.
 The symbol $x = o - \lim\limits_{n \to \infty} x_n$ means that $x$ is the order limit of the order convergent sequence $(x_n)_{n=1}^\infty$.
-By $J_E \colon E \longrightarrow E^{**}$ we denote the canonical embedding, which is also a Riesz homomorphism when $E$ is a Banach lattice.
+For a Banach space $E$, by $J_E \colon E \longrightarrow E^{**}$ we denote the canonical embedding, which is also a Riesz homomorphism when $E$ is a Banach lattice.